The word, even on its own, packs a hefty punch.

 Editor's note - South Africa 26, New Zealand 10.

-Game two of the series will be played August 13 in Johannesburg.
+However, game two of the series was played August 13 in Johannesburg.
+New Zealand 35, South Africa 23